taext/mt/README.md

 It is well-suited for adding quite complex metadata in a fast, free-flow sort of way.

-Value proposition
+### Value proposition
 - saving seconds adding tag information
-- adding additional tag structure information in a natural way
+- adding additional information using "tag structure" in a naturally flowing way
+- tightening multiple tags up format-wise, single-string format
-- adding tags anywhere text goes (e.g. file titles or in-text)
+- adding tags anywhere text goes (e.g. in file titles or in-text)

+### basically just tags and tagged tags
-It includes ordinary tagging functionality:
+Metatags includes ordinary tagging functionality:

     . (dot) is the normal tag operator